What is Fretscape?

 What does "Transition Optimized" actually mean?

 It means Fretscape picks voicings based on what comes before and after each chord, not just what's easiest in isolation.
 When you enter a progression, it evaluates every possible voicing path and finds the combination that flows best together - minimizing finger travel, maximizing anchor fingers (fingers that stay in place), and reducing awkward hand repositions.
+Learn more about how transitions work.

 How It Works